 All of this helps to guide the vet’s treatment options if a tumor is discovered.
 Sometimes dog tumors are benign and can be easily removed via surgery.
 Or sometimes it cannot be removed and needs to be treated with radiation and/or chemotherapy.

-This short video explains more about how vets diagnose lumps on dogs:
+Watch this short video to learn more about how vets diagnose lumps on dogs.

-The most important thing you can do as an owner is regularly check your dog for any new lumps and bumps.
+The most important thing you can do as an owner is to check your dog for any new lumps and bumps regularly.
 You don’t have to drive to the vet the minute you find something new, but do monitor your pup closely for changes.

-Another good idea for any dog over age 7 is to have regular annual exams (like a human physical) where the vet can take more time to check your dog and ask overall health questions.
-During these appointments, they can make sure any new lumps are on their “lump and bump map” for your dog.
+Another good idea for any dog, especially over age 7, is to have regular annual exams (like a human physical) where the vet can take more time to check your dog and ask overall health questions.
+Better yet, if you have wellness insurance these preventative exams are usually covered under your plan (Pets Best would be a good solution for both pet health insurance and wellness insurance in one comprehensive policy).
+During a wellness visit, the vet can make sure any new lumps are on their “lump and bump map” for your dog.
 Remember that lumps can change over time so just because it’s been there forever doesn’t mean you can forget about it.

 Is That Lump On My Dog Cancer?

 Has your dog had a lump or bump?
-Let us know how you diagnosed it and what happened.
+How did you diagnose and treat it?